Rbriggs99/fossil-creek-postfire-recovery/README.md

 - `data_raw/` – raw input datasets (not all are tracked in Git; large rasters and shapefiles are ignored)
 - `data_processed/` – cleaned/derived rasters and tables used in analysis
 - `docs/` – LaTeX reports (EDA report, rough draft, final paper – to be added)
-- `.gitignore` – patterns for files/folders that should not be committed (e.g., large geospatial data, cache files, OS junk)
+- `.gitignore` – patterns for files/folders that should not be committed (large geospatial data, cache files, OS junk)

 ## Environment